The (in)visibly brilliant Invisible: Art About the Unseen 1957-2012 at the Hayward Gallery

 Since 1957 the unique space of an art gallery allows artists to stretch the ontological rules and create art that is not only invisible, but also imperceptible and outside the given framework of reference.
 It was Yves Klein who first opened The Specialization of Sensibility in the Raw Material State of Stabilized Pictorial Sensibility – a room filled with artists’ sensibility and nothing else.
 Needless to say, many of visitors didn’t see it.
 To be is to be perceived.

-The fact that the whole exhibition is centered around the idea of invisibility doesn’t mean that it is repetitious.
-The invisible is not simply unseen – it may absorb all the colors and hues.
+The fact that the whole exhibition is centred around the idea of invisibility doesn’t mean that it is repetitious.
+The invisible is not simply unseen – it may absorb all the colours and hues.

 The invisible can be engaging.
 Visitor participation peaks with Jeppe Heine’s Invisible Labyrinth (2005), which you navigate equipped with digital headphones which vibrate (activated by infrared rays) every time you bump into one of the maze’s virtual walls.

 The invisible may be spiritual.
 The Ghost of James Lee Byars (1969/1986) presumably occupies an eerie black tunnel which visitors can walk through.

 The invisible may also be disturbing.
 The perception of Teresa Margolles’ Aire / Air, Zurich (2003), changes dramatically when you realise that the two cooling systems constituting the installation are filled with water that was previously used to wash the bodies of murder victims in Mexico City prior to autopsy.
 Along with other works, such as the Invisible Monuments, Air employs invisibility as a metaphor of the suppression of information or the socio-political marginalization of social groups.